-Listening– extract from The Simple Sense of Now, and Chapter Three.
+Listening– extract from The Simple Sense of Now

-Listen Out for Changes.
+Listen out for changes.
 Listen out for sudden sounds, nearby and in the distance.
 It depends on where you are and what sort of background noises there are, but i often find it useful to listen out for children and dogs.
 At night for hedgehogs and owls.
-You might not often hear them, that's irrelevant, listening out for them is the vital part.
+You might not hear them, that's irrelevant, listening out for them is the vital part.

-There is an essential practical reason for developing smell-awareness by noticing the contrasts: If you only concentrate on the in-smell you will get dizzy, noticing the contrasting out-smell, regulates the speed of breathing.
+If you only concentrate on the in-smell you will get dizzy, noticing the contrasting out breath, regulates the speed of breathing.

 Open your mouth very slightly, with the lips just touching as you breathe out, and you will taste your out-breath.
 Then leave the lips very slightly open, and 'smell-in' through your nose.
 As you smell-in, something will close off like a valve at the back of your mouth.